 Here is a link to Merck's vaccination resources website.

-This building block contains links to CDC resources for providers and patients that discuss guidelines for vaccination before and during pregnancy.
+This resource provides links to CDC resources for providers and patients that discuss guidelines for vaccination before and during pregnancy.

-Check out these best practices resources available from the CDC and the Immunization Action Coalition (IAC) for information on how best to assess a
+Check out these best practices resources available from the CDC and the Immunization Action Coalition (IAC) for information on how best to assess and document vaccine storage and handling and vaccine handling tips.

 This resource includes 4 short videos which discuss the importance of HPV vaccine as a cancer prevention method, what age the HPV vaccine should be given, and a personal testimony from a survivor of HPV.